-It is obvious that it is increasingly harder for traditional children's games to compete against the ever-growing invasion of screens around the house that grab the attention from the youngest members of the house.
+It is obvious that it is increasingly harder for traditional children’s games to compete against the ever-growing invasion of screens around the house that grab the attention of the youngest members of the house.

 Televisions, smartphones computers, games consoles… the house is full of electronics within reach of our children that offer many different (with some risks, although that is another subject) interactive entertainment options.

 Why Are Traditional Games So Important For Children?